appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 ### Events

-When the event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).
+When an event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).

 #### onDateSelected